Introduction

 Upload Modified Arduino Example 1's Rotation Vector

-Processing listens for serial data, so we'll need to get our Arduino (i.e. RedBoard IoT - ESP32) producing serial data that makes sense to Processing.
+Processing listens for serial data, so we'll need to get our Arduino (i.e. RedBoard IoT - ESP32) to produce serial data that makes sense to Processing.
 For this case, we will be using the example 1's rotation vector.
-However, we will be modifying it by sending only the comma seperated values to the serial port.
+However, we will be modifying it by sending only the comma separated values to the serial port.

 After unzipping the compressed files, navigate to the hardware repo's folder and open the example: ...
 SparkFun_VR_IMU_Breakout_BNO086_QWIIC > Software > Arduino > Example_01_RotationVector_MOD > Example_01_RotationVector_MOD.ino.
 This modified sketch simply prints a list of our quaternions separated by a comma over serial for Processing to listen to.
 You will also notice that the sequence of values is adjusted slightly for the Processing by moving the Real before the real value before i, j, and k.
 We also adjusted the baud rate to allow Processing some time to process the data.

-Select your board in the Tools menu (in our case SparkFun ESP32 IoT RedBoard) and the correct Port it enumerated on and click "Upload".
+Select your board in the Tools menu (in our case SparkFun ESP32 IoT RedBoard) and the correct Port it enumerated on.
+Then click "Upload".
 After uploading the code, open the Serial Monitor or terminal emulator of your choice with the baud rate set to 9600.

 Run the "Serial Cube Rotate" Processing Demo